paths-erc/docs/db-handbook/manuscripts.md

 ### Dialects

 #### DIALECTS/LANGUAGES
-- Indication of the dialect(s) or language(s) used in the manuscript, according to the *sigla* of the 'Kasser-Funk system' (see R. Kasser, *A Standard System of Sigla for Referring to the Dialects of Coptic*, in Journal of Coptic Studies 1 [1990], 141-151).
+- Indication of the dialect(s) or language(s) used in the manuscript, according to the *sigla* of the *Kasser-Funk system* (see R. Kasser, *A Standard System of Sigla for Referring to the Dialects of Coptic*, in Journal of Coptic Studies 1 [1990], 141-151).
 - DB id: `dialect`

 #### NOTES ON DIALECTS/LANGUAGES